 And often, when it comes to the “real” parent, s/he can’t see a problem with his new spouse – they can do no wrong in their eyes.
 Sometimes a natural parent even gets in on the deal by becoming – a narcissistic step-parent’s flying monkey – willingly or not.

 Everybody takes their family for granted, sometimes, because that’s how human nature goes.
 But when you’re being raised by a narcissist, it’s a whole other ball of wax – and narcissistic step-parents can sometimes be even more traumatic for a kid because they may replace a “regular” parent (one who isn’t a narcissist).

-As far as kids see it, there are several signs of a narcissistic step-parent - though they won't know the label, they'll have experiences such as the following.
+As far as kids see it, there are several signs of a narcissistic step-parent – though they won’t know the label, they’ll have experienced such as the following.